 Sure, taking on another job is tough with an already full schedule, but if you are to manage your debt and really leave the cycle –well, this is a really helpful option.
 Find something you can do from home, preferably.
 Perhaps fixing electronics or sewing even cooking, there are a number or small side jobs you can employee that will bring in a few extra bucks a month.
 That money should be saved, saved, saved.

 While this is the last resort, it can be helpful to many.
-Debt consolidation companies manage the debt you already have by offering you one monthly payment rather than several.
+Debt consolidation companies manage the debt you already have by offering you one monthly payment, like with a Wisconsin title loan, rather than several.
 For many, this option is helpful and gives them a sense of accomplishment.
 For others, this only makes their debt cycle feel even bigger.
 You decide, of course, but this can help some eliminate debt from their lives.